All posts

 Here's how to make it happen intentionally.

-Most festival crowds are somewhat self-contained — groups of friends who came together and stay together.
+Most festival crowds are self-contained — groups of friends who came together and stay together.
 AfroNation is different.
-A meaningful portion of the crowd is made up of solo travellers, people who convinced one friend to come, and attendees who travelled specifically because the music and the culture means something to them personally.
+A meaningful portion of the crowd is made up of solo travellers, and our dedicated AfroNation solo traveller guide digs into why this festival rewards going alone.
+Many in the crowd convinced one friend to come, or travelled specifically because the music and culture means something to them personally.

-The shared context is powerful.
+That shared context does a lot of the work.
 You already have common ground with every person there.
-The question is just how to bridge from being in the same crowd to actually talking.
+The question is just how to get from being in the same crowd to actually talking.

 Plan to be early.

 The best connections at AfroNation happen outside the peak crowd — at the beach club in the afternoon, in the queue to get in, at the bar between sets.
-Arriving early gives you access to these lower-pressure moments.
+Arriving early gets you into those lower-pressure moments before they're gone.

 Tell people you're going.

 Post about it.
-Message people you know who might be attending.
+Message people who might be attending.
 AfroNation has a strong community across social media — searching the hashtags often reveals others going from your city, your social circle, or your diaspora community.
+This guide on finding festival people before the event covers the pre-event tactics that actually work.

 Download a tool designed for this.

 FirstMove is a free event networking app that activates at live events.
-Before the festival, set up your profile.
+Set up your profile before the festival.
 When you arrive, you'll be able to see other FirstMove users nearby and send a mutual connection request — both people have to say yes before contact is made.
-No cold DMs, no awkward approaches, no oversharing.
+No cold DMs, no awkward approaches.

 Stop waiting to be introduced.

 At AfroNation, most people don't know each other before arriving.
-The person next to you in the GA crowd, the group sharing your beach club table, the solo attendee at the merch stand — they're all in the same situation you are.
+The person next to you in the GA crowd, the group sharing your beach club table, the solo attendee at the merch stand — they're all in the same situation.
 The threshold to speak is lower than it feels.

 Use the music as your opener.